-The following steps usually take place in a matter of seconds.
+The following steps usually transpire in a matter of seconds.

 First, the payment processor checks with the customer’s bank, which must approve or deny the payment.
 If the bank approves the payment, the payment processor takes a fee and deposits the remainder into your merchant account.
-This refers to the separate bank account you’ll have to set up in order to accept debit and credit card payments.
+This is the the separate bank account you’ll have to set up in order to accept debit and credit card payments.

 Merchant Services Products